Datavault-UK/automate-dv/docs/workedexample.md

 !!! note
     We have provided a complete ```requirements.txt``` to install with ```pip install -r requirements.txt``` as a quick way of getting your Python environment set up.
 This file includes dbt and comes with the download in the next section.

+## Performance note

+Please be aware that table structures are simulated from the TPCH-H dataset.
+The TPC-H dataset is a static view of data.

+Only a subset of the data contains dates which allows us to simulate daily feeds.
+The ```v_stg_orders``` orders view is filtered by date, unfortunately the ```v_stg_inventory``` view cannot be filtered by date, so it ends up being a feed of the entire contents of the view each cycle.

+This means that inventory related hubs links and satellites are populated once during the initial load cycle with everything and later cycles insert 0 new records in their left outer joins.

+As the dataset increases in size, e.g if you run with a larger TPC-H dataset (100, 1000 etc.) then be aware you are processing the entire inventory dataset each cycle, which results in unrepresentative load cycle times.

+Unfortunately it's the nature of the dataset, it will not be that way for other datasets.
+We will look at additonal datasets in the future!

+If you are feeling adventurous you may disable the inventory feed (```raw_inventory``` and child models) to see a more accurate representation of performance.